elliottloveridge/employee-attrition-classification/README.md

-# Employee Attrition Regression Task
+# Employee Attrition Classification Task

-This notebook provides an example data science regression task that looks to predict employee attrition.
+This notebook provides an example data science classification task that looks to predict employee attrition.